 Futurestay’s promotion tools can help you create engaging landing pages and offers that encourage sign-ups and guest loyalty.

 While eliminating OTA fees allows you to offer competitive pricing, guests often seek more than just a lower rate when booking directly.
-The value proposition for direct bookings should extend to exclusive perks and personalized experiences that online travel agencies cannot match.
+The value proposition must be compelling enough to bypass the convenience of familiar OTA platforms.

 To leverage the direct booking route, offer exclusive perks such as: